 The health-conscious approach is not to the detriment of the taste, however, as diners can enjoy a feast of some of the finest local seafood delicacies.
 Choose from grilled langoustine, steamed mussels and a range of seasonal fish from a constantly evolving menu.
 Don’t forget to sample their selection of homemade dips either, including tzatsiki, ginger and wasabi, tartar, truffle and tarragon mixes.

+With a chef that competed in the Bocuse d'Or, the world's most prestigious gastronomic cooking competition, it's no wonder that Grillið restaurant is known as one of the best places to eat in Iceland.
+Located on the top floor of the Radisson Blu Saga Hotel, Reykjavik, Grillið also boasts of some of the best views over the entire city of Reykjavik.
+In fact, Grillið is mentioned in the Michelin Guide as one of the 5 best restaurants in Reykjavik.
 A three, four or seven course tasting menu is available.
-The dishes are prepared with the freshest, in-season ingredients and contain traditional Icelandic flavours with a contemporary flourish.
+The dishes are prepared with the freshest, in-season ingredients and contain traditional Icelandic flavors with a contemporary flourish.
 A vegetarian tasting menu is also on offer and specially selected cheeses can be added by request.
+The menu is refreshed each month, so your dining experience will be unique each time you visit.
 Fantastic service and a warm welcome combined with incredible dishes serve to bring diners back time and again to this Reykjavik restaurant.

 BBP – The Best Hot Dog in Town